jjvanzon/Circular-Language-Spec/spec/pointers/redirection.md

 #### Terms

 There’s a lot to be said about the terminology around target symbols.
 I’ve put all this in this section.
-I kept these discussions out of the original text of "Target Symbols", because it would obscure the main point.
+I kept these discussions out of the original text of "Target Symbols", because it might obscure the main point.

 ##### Target Symbol